rdkr/project-code/README.md

 ## Application

-### main.py
+### app.py
 This starts flask and currently returns `hello, world`.
+Configuration is to be done via environment variables and CLI options wherever possible.

 ### Makefile
 A Makefile is a collection of rules.
 Each rule is a recipe to do a specific thing.
-The Makefile has been configured to build an image from the Dockerfile and run the flask app within a container
+* `build`: Builds a docker image using the Dockerfile in the pwd.
+* `run`: Runs the docker image that was built and links the pre-specified ports.
+* `dev`: Runs a local version of the flask app in development mode
+* `install`: Installs requirements as specified in requirements.txt

 ### requirements.txt
 Contains a list of items to be installed using pip install.
 Run "pip install -r requirements.txt" to install the required packages or type `make install`.

 ### Dockerfile
-Defines the image to be built and runs the flask app upon container creation using the image.
-Requirements to run the app are installed directly into the image via the RUN command which points to the 'requirements.txt' file.
+Defines the image to be built and runs the flask app when the container is created via `docker run`.
+The Dockerfile is to be used for setting up the production version of the app.
+Presently it runs the flask app in production mode and specifies a host which allows for external network connections.

 ## CI/CD